Middle American Research Institute: Frans Blom (1926–1940)

-Robert Wauchope (1942-1975)
+Robert Wauchope (1942–1975)

 Robert Wauchope taught archaeology at the University of Georgia and then directed the Laboratory of Anthropology and Archaeology at the University of North Carolina-Chapel Hill.
 Following World War II, Wauchope came to the Middle American Research Institute to pursue his research at Zacualpa in the Guatemalan highlands.
 During Wauchope's time as director, the Institute became increasingly integrated with Tulane.
 Researchers took roles as professors, and projects spanned multiple departments within the university.
 Wauchope was praised for his “revitalization of the Middle American Research Institute in less than a decade.”

 In 1954, he became President of the Society for American Anthropology, and in 1957 Wauchope was named the general editor for the Handbook of Middle American Indians.
 The Handbook became the “most ambitious single project of scholarly editing ever undertaken at Tulane.”
 The project was funded by the National Science Foundation, and strived to create an encyclopedia of all current knowledge of North and South American Indians.
 Wauchope was responsible for organizing the content of more than three hundred authorities who submitted articles.
 This work was done with the help of Margaret Harrison, an editor of the handbook.
 The University of Texas Press published the handbook between 1957 and 1974.

 During the 1960s the Middle American Research Institute began, once again, to focus more heavily on anthropology as opposed to multi-disciplinary research.

 After over three decades as the Middle American Research Institute's Director, Wauchope retired, passing on the responsibility to the son of an old friend and coworker, E. Wyllys Andrews V.

-E. Wyllys Andrews V (1975-2009)
+E. Wyllys Andrews V (1975–2009)

 Andrews began his time with the Middle American Research Institute as the director of the Program of Research on the Yucatán Peninsula from 1972-1974.
 He soon followed in the footsteps of his father, archaeologist E. Wyllys Andrews IV, who worked with M.A.R.I. at the site of Dzibilchaltun in Yucatán, Mexico until 1971.
 Andrews took over as Director of the Middle American Research Institute in 1975.

 Andrew's main goal was to publish the archaeological research of the Institute from the archaeological program in Yucatán from the 1950s through the 1970s.
 Such publications include Excavations at Dzibilchaltun, Yucatán, Mexico and Prehistoric Maya Settlement Patterns at Becan, Campeche, Mexico.
-This continued focus on publication and field research lead to a tripling of the number of graduate students working in Maya archaeology.
+This continued focus on publication and field research led to a tripling of the number of graduate students working in Maya archaeology.

 In the late 1970s Andrews gathered grants to begin research on Maya farming settlements around Komchen, Mexico.
 Work at Komchen revealed trade networks spanning into the highlands of Guatemala.